celisej567/source-engine-metaballs/README.md

 *THIS IS FOR SOURCE CODE!*

+You can make pull requests or issues to give me some feedback about problems and their fixes.

 ## How to install
 - Copy `src/game` folder to the `src` folder of your mod/game.
 - (OPTIONAL) Copy `game/mod_hl2/materials` in your mod.